E-Bike Trade-In Program Application

 - own and use an eligible mobility device to complete food deliveries.

-- A non-UL-certified e-bike with its battery, including spare batteries, and battery charger;
+- A non-certified e-bike with its battery, including spare batteries, and battery charger;

-- A non-UL-certified e-moped with its battery, including spare batteries, and battery charger; or
+- A non-certified e-moped with its battery, including spare batteries, and battery charger; or

 - A moped that cannot be registered with the DMV and lacks a Vehicle Identification Number (VIN).